 Ensuring Your Child Stays Safe in Cold Climates

 As we gear up for the upcoming holiday, many of us are planning trips to the northern states, whether it is to visit family, go skiing, or seeing snow for the first time!

-In the warm temperatures of Florida and Tampa Bay, we rarely must consider how to make sure our kids remain safe and warm in the car.
+In the warm temperatures of Florida and Clearwater, we rarely must consider how to make sure our kids remain safe and warm in the car.
 However, with holiday travel approaching you may wonder how to safely bring your children along for the ride while also keeping them warm in blustery conditions.

 Wearing a bulky coat and placing a child in a car seat can be a dangerous combination leading to a disastrous outcome in the event of an auto accident.

 Crash forces are extreme; they can crumple the steel frame of the car.
 In a crash, not only is the steel compressed, so too are the clothes your child wears.
 This includes the extra bulk that comes with a puffy winter coat.
 For your child’s car seat to offer the maximum protection in a crash, the harness or seat belt needs to be as close to the child as possible.
 The more layers of padding or clothing between a child and the harness, the harder it is to properly fit the restraint to the child.

 Your child’s coat can fool you, as it will make the straps seem snug, often super-snug, on your child, but in the instant of a crash when the puffy coat gets compressed, all that extra air is forced out between the bulky layer.
 This leaves the harness too loose to protect your child.
 The straps will be loose, often extremely loose, leaving your child at risk in the instant it matters most.